rafaelmaeuer/Asus-P8P67Pro-Hackintosh/README.md

 **Realtek RTL8110SC/8169SC**

-The second ethernet controller is a Realtek RTL8110SC/8169SC which can probably be activated by `RealtekRTL8111.kext` or `AppleRTL8169Ethernet.kext`, but none of them worked so far.
+The second ethernet controller is a Realtek RTL8110SC/8169SC which can probably be activated by `AppleRTL8169Ethernet.kext`, but not `RealtekRTL8111.kext` (check the links).

 - [Is RTL-8110SC/8169SC supported?](https://github.com/Mieze/RTL8111_driver_for_OS_X/issues/64)
 - [Is RTL-8110 working with RealtekRTL8111.kext?](https://github.com/Qraxin/Asus-P8P67-OpenCore-EFI/issues/3)